Working with (eco)skills

 • Duration: 60 minutes

-This method helps individuals reflect on their personal and eco-related skills through success stories, encouraging self-awareness, skill development, and connecting their strengths to sustainable careers.
-The activity is designed for high school and university students, graduates and adults.
-It targets clients who are involved in or sympathetic to green professions and issues, as well as those who are still finding their relationship to environmental/green issues.
-It is and example of introducing sustainability to a traditional approach of identification of skills through action verbs.
+The activity is designed for high school and university students, graduates, and adults.
+It is suitable for clients who are already engaged in, or sympathetic to, green professions and issues, as well as those still exploring their relationship to environmental and sustainability topics.

 Inspiration for the tool